railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_import.rst

 .. note:: Intrastat

     Companies that do import / export should install the module :mod:`report_intrastat`.
-    This will enable them to prepare the reports needed to declare product exports.
+    This enables them to prepare the reports needed to declare product exports.

 You can use the lead times between different locations to account for real delays.
 Your lead times and stock forecasts are calculated by Open ERP to estimate the arrival of